SheepishFE/TFLearning/README.md

 3. terraform apply

 # EBSTF
-ebstf contains the learning infrastructure, currently it builds a VPC, Route 53 zone and 2 Instances
+ebstf contains the learning infrastructure, currently it builds a VPC, Route 53 zone and 2 Instances.

+userdata for both server contains some auto configuration, for example mounting the NFS share automatically.

+# Modules
+VPC
+NFS Instance
+Ansible Control Node Instance

 # Max 10 instances , or the cloud playground will be shutdown.